-Donald W. Munson

-1999 Mr. Munson is a resident of England.
-From January, 1988, until his retirement in August, 1992, Mr. Munson served as President and Chief Operating Officer of Lennox Industries.
-Prior to his election as President and Chief Operating Officer of Lennox Industries, Mr. Munson served as Executive Vice President of Lennox Industries' Canadian operation and Managing Director of Lennox Industries' European operations.
-Prior to joining Lennox Industries, Mr. Munson served in various capacities with the Howden Group, a company located in the United Kingdom, and The Trane Company, including serving as the managing director of various companies within the Howden Group and Vice President-Europe for The Trane Company.
-Mr. Munson is currently a consultant and international distributor for the Ducane Company, a manufacturer of certain types of residential air conditioning, air furnaces and other equipment, and is serving as a member of the Board of Directors of Multi- Clima, a French manufacturer of air-conditioning-heating equipment, which the Company has an option to acquire.
-Mr. Munson has degrees in engineering and business administration from the University of Minnesota.
+Donald W. Munson, 67 years old, first became a director in 1997.
+His term will expire in 2002.
+Mr. Munson is a resident of England.
+From January 1988, until his retirement in August 1992, Mr. Munson served as President and Chief Operating Officer of Lennox Industries.
+Prior to his election as President and Chief Operating Officer of Lennox Industries, Mr. Munson served as Executive Vice President of Lennox Industries' Division Operations, President of Lennox Canada and Managing Director of Lennox Industries' European Operations.
+Prior to joining Lennox Industries, Mr. Munson served in various capacities with the Howden Group, a company located in Scotland, and The Trane Company, including serving as the managing director of various companies within the Howden Group and Vice President Europe for The Trane Company.
+Mr. Munson is currently an international distributor for the Ducane Company, and is serving as a member of the Board of Directors of Multi Clima SA, a French manufacturer of air conditioning - heating equipment, which the Company has an option to acquire.
+Mr. Munson has degrees in mechanical engineering and business administration from the University of Minnesota.